Online Resource for CPP Disability Participants in 2023

 Tardy appeals

-There are times when people forget an appeal deadline.
+A deadline for an appeal can occasionally be missed.
 Fortunately, you can request an extension.
 However, you must move quickly.
 You must also have a valid excuse for missing the deadline.

 More information is available at "How to Request an Extension of Time to Appeal a CPP Denial."

-The good news of receiving CPP disability benefits But it might also bring a fresh set of difficulties.
+The good news of receiving CPP disability benefits However, it might also bring a fresh set of difficulties.
 Below, we go over some typical issues you might encounter.

 Remember that payments do not begin immediately.
 Instead, it may take one to five months to receive your first payment.
 My Service Canada offers an online status checker.
 Give them two months, though.
 Then begin calling to find out what is happening.
 You can complain if you believe they are not treating you seriously.